shivashant25/Power-platform-Copilot/Instructions/Labs/LAB-03.md

 10. Select **Save** on the flow in Power Automate to ensure that it saves.
 Wait a moment until the green banner appears, indicating success then Select **Publish** .

-## Task-03 : Connect a Power Automate flow with Microsoft Copilot Studio.
+## Task 03 : Connect a Power Automate flow with Microsoft Copilot Studio.

+In this task, you'll connect a Power Automate flow with Microsoft Copilot Studio.
+You'll start by integrating your flow into Copilot Studio, allowing Copilot to assist in configuring and enhancing the flow.
+This connection enables streamlined automation and leverages Copilot’s capabilities to optimize and refine the flow’s functionality.

 1. In this task, you connect a Power Automate flow with Microsoft Copilot Studio `https://web.powerva.microsoft.com`